edsml-jd622/3D-Route-Optimization-system/README.md

 ## Pointer Network Model
-**The Code of the Pointer Network Model is referenced by the following link: https://github.com/shirgur/PointerNet.**
+The pointer network model and its training Jupyter notebook can be found in folder `pointer_network`.
+In this folder, `PointerNet.py` is the model structure, **the Code of the Pointer Network Model is referenced by the following link: https://github.com/shirgur/PointerNet.** `train_scaleData_2048batch.ipynb` is the training Jupyter Notebook.
+The only revision on the model structure is adding a parameter named `num_city` which is the input size of the embedding layer.
+Users can change this parameter to train the model for solving traveling salesman problem(TSP) for different number of locations.
+For example, if `num_city`=5, the model can used for solving TSP of 5 locations.

+In the `User_interface`:
 - `model = PointerNet(5,256,512,2,0,True)` and
 `model.load_state_dict(torch.load(model_path, map_location=torch.device('cpu'))['model'])`, load the trained Pointer Network Model.